The Online Compass Museum displays its own collection of some 100

 |

-PROFILE - Nothing is known about this company.
-This compass was made
+Nothing is known about this company.
+These compasses were

 in